 If you have fever, swelling, tenderness, and pain in your legs, arms, or face, you may have cellulitis and require immediate medical attention.
-At Arizona Infectious Disease in Peoria, Arizona, Dr. Aman Dalal provides holistic care to eliminate your symptoms and get to the root cause of your infection.
+At Arizona Infectious Disease in Scottsdale, Arizona, Dr. Aman Dalal provides holistic care to eliminate your symptoms and get to the root cause of your infection.
 Call the office to make an appointment or book online.

 When you cut or break open your skin, bacteria can enter and develop into an infection called cellulitis.
 The infection is not contagious, but it is serious and can become life-threatening if left untreated.